 Step aboard your private plane and jet into Udaipur today.
 This city is home to majestic palaces and lakes with waters so still they look like mirrors.
 With so little transit time, the morning is still yours to explore the city.
 Start off with the City Palace, and move on to the ornate Hindu Jagdish Temple, and finally the Jag Mandir Lake Palace.

 Wake up in sheer Indian luxury, and enjoy an elaborate hotel breakfast.
 Today, you’ll make a day trip to Ranakpur Jain Temple, known as one of India’s holiest sites.
 The temple was built to commemorate Adinatha, the traditional founder of Jainism.
 At sunset, catch a private puja ceremony at the temple, before returning to your luxury hotel.

-Take a quick flight to Jodhpur this morning, and check in to the exquisite Umaid Bhawan Palace.
+Take a quick flight to Jodhpur this morning, and check in your hotel.
 Once you’ve dropped off your luggage and had a chance to freshen up, head out into the city - you’ll start with Mehrangarh Fort, which overlooks Chokelao Bagh Gardens, which will be your next stop.
 Take a turban-tying class and shop for some textiles at the local market.
 Head back to your luxury hotel this evening.